Stephen Bocskai

 Bocskai's career started when his underage nephew, Sigismund Báthory, became the ruler of Transylvania in 1581.
 After the Diet of Transylvania declared Sigismund of age in 1588, Bocskai was one of the few members of Sigismund's council who supported his plan to join an anti-Ottoman coalition.
 Sigismund made Bocskai captain of Várad (now Oradea in Romania) in 1592.
 After the pro-Ottoman noblemen forced Sigismund to renounce his throne in 1594, Bocskai supported him in his bid to regain it, for which Sigismund rewarded him with estates confiscated from the leaders of the opposition.
 On Sigismund's behalf Bocskai signed a treaty concerning the membership of Transylvania in the Holy League in Prague on 28 January 1595.
 He led the Transylvanian army to Wallachia, which had been occupied by the Ottomans.
 The Christian troops liberated Wallachia and defeated the retreating Ottoman army in the Battle of Giurgiu on 29 September 1595.

 After a series of Ottoman victories, Sigismund abdicated in early 1598.
 The commissioners of Maximilian II's successor, Rudolph, took possession of Transylvania and dismissed Bocskai.
 Bocskai then persuaded Sigismund to return, but Sigismund once again abdicated in March 1599.
 The new prince, Andrew Báthory, confiscated Bocskai's estates in Transylvania proper.
 Andrew Báthory was dethroned by Michael the Brave of Wallachia.
 During the following period of anarchy, Bocskai was forced to stay in Prague for several months because Rudolph's officials did not trust him.
-He rose up against Rudolph after his secret correspondence with the Grand Vizier, Lala Mehmed Pasha, was captured in October 1605.
+After his secret correspondence with the Grand Vizier, Lala Mehmed Pasha, was captured in October 1605, Bocskai openly rebelled against Rudolph.

 Bocskai hired Hajdús (irregular soldiers) and defeated Rudolph's military commanders.
 He expanded his authority over the Partium, Transylvania proper, and nearby counties with the support of the local noblemen and burghers who had also been stirred up by Rudolph's tyrannical acts.
 Bocskai was elected prince of Transylvania on 21 February 1605, and prince of Hungary on 20 April.
 The Ottomans supported him, but his partisans thought that the Ottomans' intervention threatened the independence of Royal Hungary.
 To put an end to the civil war, Bocskai and Rudolph's representatives signed the Treaty of Vienna on 23 June 1606.
 Rudolph acknowledged Bocskai's hereditary right to rule the Principality of Transylvania and four counties in Royal Hungary.
 The treaty also confirmed the Protestant noblemen and burghers' right to freely practise their religion.
 In his last will, Bocskai emphasized that only the existence of the Principality of Transylvania could secure the special status of Royal Hungary within the Habsburg monarchy.